kerryb/tennis-tdd/README.md

     score should be shown as “Deuce”.
   * Sets and matches are out of scope.

-To run the tests:
+To run the tests, just run `make`.

-  * Run `mix setup` to install and setup dependencies
-  * Run the tests using `mix test`.

 To start your Phoenix server: